This is a poem I started in the Fall of 1986. I have worked on it off and on ever since.

 Dogs are howling up and down my spine!

-In October I stood by an open window in Fairfield, Iowa
+In October I stand by an open window in Fairfield, Iowa

 contemplating the Fall.